 Ph 77 abc.
 Advanced Physics Laboratory.
 9 units (0-5-4); first, second, third terms.
 Prerequisites: Ph 7 or instructor’s permission.
 Advanced preparation for laboratory research.
 Dual emphasis on practical skills used in modern research groups and historic experiments that illuminate important theoretical concepts.
 Topics include advanced signal acquisition, conditioning, and data processing, introductions to widely-used optical devices and techniques, laser-frequency stabilization, and classic experiments such as magnetic resonance, optical pumping, and doppler-free spectroscopy.
 Fundamentals of vacuum engineering, thin-film sample growth, and cryogenics are occasionally offered.
 Special topics and student-led projects are available on request.
 Instructors: Black, Libbrecht.

-Ph 79 abc.
-Senior Thesis, Theoretical.
+Ph 78 abc.
+Senior Thesis.
 9 units; first, second, third terms.
-Prerequisite: To register for this course, the student must obtain approval of the chair of the Physics Undergraduate Committee (Ed Stone).
+Prerequisites: To register for this course, the student must obtain approval of the chair of the Physics Undergraduate Committee (Ken Libbrecht).
 Open only to senior physics majors.
-This research must be supervised by a faculty member, your thesis adviser.
+This research must be supervised by a faculty member, the student’s thesis adviser.
 Two 15-minute presentations to the Physics Undergraduate Committee are required, one at the end of the first term and the second at the midterm week of the third term.
 The written thesis must be completed and distributed to the committee one week before the second presentation.
 Not offered on a pass/fail basis.
-See Note below.

 Ph 101.
 Order-of-Magnitude Physics.
 9 units (3-0-6); third term.
 Emphasis will be on using basic physics to understand complicated systems.
 Examples will be selected from properties of materials, geophysics, weather, planetary science, astrophysics, cosmology, biomechanics, etc. Offered in alternate years.
-Instructor: Phinney.
+Not offered 2019–20.

 Ay/Ph 104.
 Relativistic Astrophysics.
 9 units (3-0-6).
 For course description, see Astrophysics.

 Ph 106 abc.
 Topics in Classical Physics.
 9 units (4-0-5); first, second, third terms.
 Prerequisites: Ph 2 ab or Ph 12 abc, Ma 2.
 An intermediate course in the application of basic principles of classical physics to a wide variety of subjects.
-Roughly half of the year will be devoted to mechanics, and half to electromagnetism.
-Topics include Lagrangian and Hamiltonian formulations of mechanics, small oscillations and normal modes, boundary-value problems, multipole expansions, and various applications of electromagnetic theory.
-Instructors: Weinstein, Golwala.
+Ph106a will be devoted to mechanics, including Lagrangian and Hamiltonian formulations of mechanics, small oscillations and normal modes, central forces, and rigid-body motion.
+Ph106b will be devoted to fundamentals of electrostatics, magnetostatics, and electrodynamics, including boundary-value problems, multipole expansions, electromagnetic waves, and radiation.
+It will also cover special relativity.
+Ph106c will cover advanced topics in electromagnetism and an introduction to classical optics.
+Instructors: Weinstein, Golwala, Hutzler.

 APh/Ph 115.
 Physics of Momentum Transport in Hydrodynamic Systems.
 12 units (3-0-9).
 For course description, see Applied Physics.